 The analysis was conducted at three programme levels: design, implementation and outcome, to ensure comparable analysis.
 A series of analytical questions were asked at each level.
 The responses were computed into a specially designed table which I had developed for this purpose (Appendix 2).
 This tool allowed for a systematic analysis and comparison between the regions and between the programmes.
 At design level, I asked the following questions: How was the programme/project designed?
 What processes were involved in the design?
 Who was involved in the design?
 At implementation level, I asked the following questions: How was the programme implemented?
 What processes were involved in the implementation?
+Who was involved in the implementation?
+And finally at outcome level, I asked the following questions: What were the outcomes?
+How were the outcomes measured?
 Who was involved in measuring the outcomes?